tommyettinger/anim8-gdx/README.md

 noticeable flaws in the smooth parts of some images.
 Gradient noise dither also tends to be, well, noisier.
 There's also the `Dithered.DitherAlgorithm.NONE` algorithm, but it's only reasonable for some art styles that don't look good with any dither.
 Using pattern dither can also be a little slow if you are writing many large images or long animations;
 gradient noise dither is much faster, and not using dither offers no real performance boost over gradient noise.
+If you aren't writing an animation, you can get good results with the `Dithered.DitherAlgorithm.DIFFUSION` algorithm.
+This uses Floyd-Steinberg dithering and preserves lightness while accurately matching shape, but has **Quirk Number Four**, that it causes pixels to jitter between frames of an animation due to tiny changes propagating throughout the image.
+The `DIFFUSION` algorithm is being added in version 0.1.6, which should coincide with libGDX 1.9.11.

 # Samples
 Some .gif animations, using 255 colors: